img-pro/bandwidth-saver/readme.txt

 == Content Responsibility ==

-You are responsible for the content served through this plugin.
+You are responsible for the images you upload.
+Illegal or abusive content may lead to account review.
+High-volume or high-risk sites should use the Self-Hosted option for full control.

 * Do not use this service to distribute illegal, harmful, or abusive content
 * Do not use this service to circumvent copyright protections
 * Accounts serving prohibited content may be suspended without notice

-For high-volume or high-risk use cases, the Self-Hosted option gives you full control over your own Cloudflare account.

 == Changelog ==

+= 0.1.4 =
+* Improved: Updated copy and documentation for clarity
+* Improved: Better audience targeting and positioning

 = 0.1.3 =
 *Stability and Developer Experience Release*